Raak Balance Wall Lamps – 1972 Catalogue Picture

 Manufacturer: Raak, Amsterdam, The Netherlands.

-Other versions: The Raak Balance wall lamps exists with porcelain or Bakelite sockets.
-Also made in the colour bronze-green: model C-1551.28.
+Other versions: The Raak Balance wall lamp exists with either porcelain or Bakelite sockets.
+It was also made in a bronze-green colour, as model C-1551.28.

 Bertrand Balas